RamSailopal/YottaDB-dashboard/Vista-Docker/README.md

 # VISTA project dashboard

 This folder contains an implementation of YottaDB Dashboard specifically for the VISTA project.
-Moree details of the project can be found here:
+More details of the project can be found here:

  http://vistadataproject.info/